timidoesdata/Correlation-Regression-Analysis/README.md

 - Reducing workplace stress
 - Improving employee-manager relationships by encouraging managers to be supportive
 - Addressing negative emotions at work through mental health support, workplace culture, and conflict resolution.

+---
+## Evaluating the Limitations<br>
+**Limitations of the Regression Analysis:**
+- The analysis only shows relationships, not direct causes.
+- External factors like salary levels were not included in the survey question
+- Responses may have been influenced by fleeting or in-the-moment feelings.<br>

+**Additional Data Sources for deeper insights:**
+- Turnover data
+- Data about salary/incentive
+- Record complaints from staff or HR